Tidal-Wave/bxSlider/README.md

 #### Step 3 - Initialize

-Call the [plugin](http://learn.jquery.com/plugins/) function and your carousel is ready.
+Call the [plugin](http://learn.jquery.com/plugins/) function and your slider is ready.

 ```javascript
 $(document).ready(function(){